davwillev/stopwatch/README.md

   - `json`: Data is stored as a JSON string. `target` must be a _Text Box_ (without validation) or a _Notes Box_.
 This is the default store format.
   - `repeating`: Data is stored in the fields of a repeating form. `target` must exist and be a _Text Box_ without validation.

-  For storage in repeating forms, the mapping of data items to fields must be set in the `capture_mapping` and `lap_mapping` objects, respectively.
+  For storage in repeating forms, the mapping of data items to fields must be set in the `mapping` object.
 All fields must be on the same instrument.
 The exact storage format depends on the field type (see below).
-Plain text storage can be customized using the `plain_text` object.

-- `capture_mapping`: A JSON object with the following keys:
+- `mapping`: A JSON object with the following keys.
+All except `elapsed` are optional.
   - `elapsed`: Field name for elapsed time.
 This mapping **must** be provided.
   - `start`: Field name for the datetime the capture was (first) started.
   - `stop`: Field name for the datetiem the capture was (last) stopped.

-- `lap_mapping`: A JSON object with the following keys:
-  - `elapsed`: Field name for elapsed time.
-This mapping **must** be provided.
+  - `cumulated` (`lap` mode only): Field name for cumulated elapsed time.
-  - `start`: Field name for the datatime the lap was (first) started.
-  - `stop`: Field name for the datetime the lap was (last) stopped.
-  - `num_stops`: Field name for the number of times the timer was stopped during recording of a lap (the target field must be of type integer).
+  - `num_stops` (`lap` mode only): Field name for the number of times the timer was stopped during recording of a lap (the target field must be of type integer).

 - `event`: The event name (or numerical id) of the event of the repeating form with the capture or lap mapping fields.
 If not specified, the current event is assumed.

 - `only_once`: Boolean (`true`|`false`) determining whether the stopwatch can be used again once a value has been recorded.
 The default is `false`.

 - `max_rows`: The maximum number of rows to show in the captures/laps table.
 Default = 0 (no limit).

+- `cumulated` (`lap` mode only): Boolean (`true`|`false`).
+If set to `true`, an additional column with cumulated elapsed time will be shown.

 ## Format of the stored values